ddev/ddev/docs/users/cli-usage.md

 MySQL Credentials
 -----------------
-Username:     	root
+Username:     	db
-Password:     	root
+Password:     	db
-Database name:	data
+Database name:	db
 Host:         	db
 Port:         	3306
-To connect to mysql from your host machine, use port 32834 on 127.0.0.1
+To connect to mysql from your host machine, use port 32894 on 127.0.0.1

 Other Services
 --------------